 This Garlic Parmesan Orzo is a great way to impress your family and friends.
 It is something typically served in classy restaurants that you can whip it up in under 30 minutes.
 This recipe can be made 100% plant-based with substitutions.

 Orzo has become a new favorite in my household.
 It’s a fun texture and shape.
 It makes a great main or side dish.
 The nutty flavor of Orzo makes it a perfect canvas for many great flavors.
 I always forget about Orzo until I step into a fun restaurant that serves it.
 Make a treat for you or your family tonight and serve this Garlic Parmesan Orzo!

-Dietary: Vegetarian, vegan options, nut allergy options
+Customizable for dietary needs: Vegetarian, vegan options, nut allergy options

 Orzo is a form of shortcut pasta that is shaped like a large grain of rice.
 It has a wonderful nutty flavor to it and the texture makes it feel like you are eating something so decadent.
 I picked up a bag of Orzo from my local sprouts along with Silk® plant based Oat Yeah™ oatmilk.

 - Orzo: a form of shortcut pasta that is shaped like a large grain of rice.
+Grab some here.

 - Garlic: Fresh chopped

 - Milk: Nut milk, oat milk or cow milk it will all be equally delicious